A decoupled, stable, and second-order integrator for the Landau--Lifshitz--Gilbert equation with magnetoelastic effects: Model problem

 The stress \(\boldsig\) is related to the strain through Hooke's law,

 where \(\C\in\R^{3^4}\) is the standard fourth-order elastic tensor, which is fully symmetric and positive definite.
 The potential energy of the system considered in this work is defined as

-where the first term is the Heisenberg exchange energy, which favors uniformity of the magnetization, the second term is is the so-called Zeeman energy, modeling the interaction of the magnetization with an external magnetic field (assumed to be constant in time and unaffected by the magnetization), and the third term is the elastic energy, which encourages the strain of the material to match the magnetostrain produced by the magnetization.
-Further energy contributions can be included (e.g., anisotropy energy, Dzyaloshinskii--Moriya interaction, magnetostatic energy, interaction with volume or surfaces forces), but are omitted here for ease of presentation.
+where the first term is the Heisenberg exchange energy, which favors uniformity of the magnetization, and the second term is the elastic energy, which encourages the strain of the material to match the magnetostrain produced by the magnetization.
+Further energy contributions can be included (e.g., anisotropy energy, Dzyaloshinskii--Moriya interaction, Zeeman energy, magnetostatic energy, work done by volume or surfaces forces), but are omitted here for ease of presentation.

 The dynamics of the magnetization and the displacement is governed by a coupled system of PDEs consisting of the conservation of linear momentum equation and the LLG equation:

 The constant \(\alpha >0\) in~\eqref{eq:llg} is called the Gilbert damping parameter.
 The effective field \(\heff[\uu,\mm]\) is related to the energy~\eqref{eq:energy} by the negative Gateaux derivative, that in strong form reads as